Cost of Attendance

 - Health Insurance

-Your financial aid is based on the Cost of Education, which is a standard allowance, and not on your preferences or spending habits.
+Your financial aid is based on the Cost of Attendance, which is a standard allowance, and not on your preferences or spending habits.

 Married students or students with dependents should note that federal regulations stipulate that your budget only include living expenses for yourself, and not for your spouse or dependents.
 The expectation is that the living expenses of your spouse and dependents will be met through your spouse’s earnings.

-Things to Note About Your Cost of Education
+Things to Note About Your Cost of Attendance

 Health insurance is required of all medical students at UNC Chapel Hill School of Medicine.
 Students are automatically enrolled in the UNC Health Insurance Plan (links to student blue), or can opt out if they provide proof that insurance has been purchased elsewhere.
 Insurance provided by UNC is billed with tuition and fees.
 For more information about Health Insurance, visit studentbluenc.com and select UNC to evaluate if you would like to enroll or opt out.